-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or divil proceedings.
+This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office @ Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to prosecution or dvil proceedings.
 Licence no 100019169, 2019.

-Policy SA17: Land South of Triangle Park (Southern Railway Triangle)
+Policy Site Allocation Statement SA1714: Land South of Triangle Park (Southern Railway Triangle)

-Ward / Postcode / GeoRef Elmbridge / GL4 3JS (nearest) / E: 384603 N: 217834

-Gross Site Area: 4.2 ha

-Allocation: B1 / B8 Class Employment use
+Ward / Postcode / GeoRef Elmbridge / GL4 3JS (nearest) / E: 384603 N: 217834 Gross Site Area: 4.2 ha Allocation: Class E (office, research and development, or any other industrial process that can be carried out in a residential area without detriment to amenity only) and/or B1 / B8 Class (warehousing and distribution) employment use